artseyio/zmk-artsey/README.md

 ## Prebuilt Firmware

-The `Actions` tab of this repository contains the latest builds of the ZMK ARTSEY implementation.
-You can click on the most recent build and download the appropriate artifact for your MCU + board combination.
+The `Releases` area of this repository contains the latest builds of the ZMK ARTSEY implementation.
+You can click on the most recent release and download the appropriate artifact for your MCU + board combination.
 Inside the zip file will be the necessary file for flashing your MCU.

 ### Firmware Files